 children, that most abusers were themselves abused.
 Victims are likely to develop several problems, just like those who were bullied.
 These include depression and alcoholism.
 Such people with substance use disorder are more susceptible to becoming abusive.
 The need for acceptance or money to support one’s habit may develop an abusive behavior pattern.

 Signs That One Is in Abusive Relationship

-Domestic violence and abuse can happen to anyone; however, the problem is often excused, overlooked, or denied and it is true especially in the case of psychological, rather than physical abuse.
-The first step to ending abuse is to notice and acknowledge the signs of an abusive relationship.
+Violent behavior and abuse can happen to anyone; however, the problem is often excused, overlooked, or denied, and it is true, especially in the case of psychological rather than physical abuse.
+The first step to ending abuse is noticing and acknowledging the signs of an abusive relationship.

 |Feel afraid of your partner ||Criticizes and humiliates|

 |Avoid certain topiсs afraid that they will make a partner angry||Constantly checks up|

 |Feel that you do everything wrong for your partner||Ignores or belittles victim’s opinions or achievements|

 |Feel guilty for the partner’s aggressive behavior ||Blames others for their own aggressive behavior|

 |Feel embarrassed when friends and family see how a partner treats their victim||Keeps you from communicating with your family and friends|

 |Feel that a partner may hurt a victim if they decide to leave||Threatens to harm the victim, family, or themselves|